 Also, another benefit is oral health.
-The munching of hay literally prevents the cavy’s teeth to become worn down or overgrown – so hay is not just a healthy and tasty for them overall, but hay is good for their teeth too!
+The munching of hay literally prevents the cavy’s teeth to become worn down or overgrown.
+So hay is not just healthy and tasty for them, but hay is good for their teeth too!

 Nutrition Facts of Horse Hay